Narfinsel/Goal-Getter-Android-App/README.md

 </table>

 <h4>Goals</h4>
 <p>Create, add, modify goals.
-The list of goals is saved in the application context objects which lives inside the app sand-box.
-It is there when you run or exit the application.</p>
+The list of goals is saved as an application context object which lives inside the app sandbox.
+It is there when you open, run and exit the application.
+This means your goal-related data is automatically saved and retrieved when you close / re-open your app. </p>
-<p>Goals have a multititude of attributes to distinguish them:</p>
+<p>Goals have a multitude of attributes to distinguish them:</p>
 <ul>
-      <li>Goal title / name.</li>
+      <li>Goal title or name.</li>
       <li>Start date and end date.
-You can only schedule tasks for associated goal during this time-window.
-Not outside of it.</li>
+You can only schedule tasks for an associated goal during this time-window, but not outside of it.
+If the calendaristic date is outside start-end dates, then you cannot schedule your goal's tasks, unless you changes those dates.</li>
-      <li>Color - this is important for scheduling, because tasks for this goal with appear in different color, to easy visualization. </li>
+      <li>Color - this is important for visual scheduling, because all tasks for this goal will appear in its associated color, to ease organisation & visualization. </li>
-      <li>Area / domain of interest, this isn't important, but it does selected randomly your goal's backround image, in the goal list.</li>
+      <li>Area or domain of interest.
+This isn't important, but it does randomly select your goal's background image, as it appears in the goal list.</li>
 </ul>
 <table cellspacing="10" border="0">
       <tr>